Out of laughs? The future of comedy in a post-covid society

-Predictably, industries across the UK have been hit hard by the Coronavirus pandemic, but it is the comedy industry that is seemingly beyond the scope of government legislation.
-Joshua Bates reports.
+Predictably industries across the UK have been hit hard as a result of the Coronavirus pandemic.
+However, it is the comedy industry that is seemingly beyond the scope of government legislation.

-In July 2020, Rishi Sunak announced the Cultural Recovery Fund, consisting of a £1.57 billion grant to cultural organisations across the UK.
-In a speech to the House of Commons, Oliver Dowden, the Secretary of State for Digital, Culture, Media and Sport, claimed to have saved 135 music venues from “imminent collapse.”
+In July 2020, Rishi Sunak announced the cultural recovery fund consisting of a £1.57 billion grant to cultural organisations across the UK.
+In a speech to the House of Commons, The Secretary of State for Digital, Culture, Media and Sport, Oliver Dowden claimed to have saved 135 music venues from ‘imminent collapse’.
 Despite this, and live comedy’s £500 million investment into the economy, government assistance has fallen short.
 The Live Comedy Association (LCA), a network of individuals lobbying for government intervention, has called for a slice of government funding in smaller venues who are facing threats of imminent closures.

 With local businesses being forced to shut during national lockdowns, it is clear that comedy venues are struggling without the financial support of the state.
 Whilst some comedians are receiving support, the industry itself is reliant on supporting structures such as management, production and venues, which have been ignored and left to collapse.

-The venue, stage, microphone and audience are integral parts of the comedy industry.
-As defined by British comedian Oliver Double, the brick wall and stage represented the classic image of stand up.
-However, with recent lockdown news and an emphasis on online communication, there has been a shift from in-person venues to Zoom calls.
+The venue, stage, microphone and audience are an integral part of the comedy industry.
+As defined by Oliver Double, British comedian, the brick wall and stage represented the classic image of stand up.
+However, with recent lockdown news and an emphasis on online communication, there has been a shift from in-person venues to zoom calls.
 Comedy Virgins, an open mic comedy club in London, has followed the norm and transformed into an online business during the lockdown period.
 In an interview they responded:

-Despite the many setbacks that the industry has faced, the spark that makes comedy so vital to our culture has remained in the hearts of many stand-up comedians around the world.
-Lockdown has forced comedians and the industry to adapt to fit the needs of a “virtual world.”
+Despite the many setbacks that the industry has faced, the spark that makes comedy so vital to our culture, has remained in the hearts of many stand-up comedians around the world.
+Lockdown has forced comedians and the industry to adapt to fit the needs of a “virtual world”.
 Many comedians have taken up additional roles as “Twitch streamers” or writing television pieces as an alternative to stand-up.
-As said by industry professionals such as Comedy Virgins, “Things will evolve, things will change but comedy isn’t going anywhere.”
+As described by industry professionals such as Comedy Virgins, “Things will evolve, things will change but comedy isn’t going anywhere”.